paralin/quic-channel/README.md

 This repo is currently considered an experiment and is likely to change drastically over time.

+## Certificates

+The daemon expects the following files to be given:

+ - **ca.crt**: a single certificate, used as the root.
+ - **cert.crt**: one or more certificates, first cert is the server cert, previous are intermediates.
+ - **key.pem**: private key for the last certificate in the cert.crt.

 ## Connectivity

 There are several planned interfaces to the router implementation: